garyexplains/examples/how-to-connect-a-Raspberry-Pi-NAS-over-iSCSI.md

 ## Create iSCSI Target on NAS
 Many NAS devices support iSCSI.
 This is how you do it on a Synology NAS running DSM 7.

+**Note: If you setup iSCSI and have active connections to the Target, your NAS won't power down for any scheduled shutdowns you may have in your Power Schedule.**

 * Open the DSM webpage and loging.
 * Open Package Center
 * Search for SAN